martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops/index.md

 ![Fork Repository Manager](fork_repository_manager.png#center "Fork Repository Manager")

 Use Fork Workspaces to focus on the current environment.
 It will also help you work on private projects outside of work hours on the same workstation.
+You can also create workspaces for different domains or teams if you are for example the lead or architect in a project.

 ![Fork Workspaces](fork_workspaces.png#center "Fork workspaces")